MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 ## Prerequisites

-- To create a custom list using Cosmos DB in Microsoft Dynamics 365 Fraud Protection, you must first [create a container in Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-create-container) and [choose a partition key that's appropriate for your data structure](https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey).
+- To create a custom list using Cosmos DB in Microsoft Dynamics 365 Fraud Protection, you must first [create a container in Azure Cosmos DB](/azure/cosmos-db/nosql/how-to-create-container) and [choose a partition key that's appropriate for your data structure](/azure/cosmos-db/partitioning-overview#choose-partitionkey).
 - You can store your connection string securely in Azure Key Vault, which will be used later in the list definition.
-For more information, see [About Azure Key Vault managed storage account keys](https://learn.microsoft.com/en-us/azure/key-vault/secrets/about-managed-storage-account-keys).
+For more information, see [About Azure Key Vault managed storage account keys](/azure/key-vault/secrets/about-managed-storage-account-keys).
 - Add a role assignment to grant "Key Vault Secrets User" access for "Dynamics 365 Fraud Protection".
-For more information, see [Assign Azure roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).
+For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

 ## Use custom lists

 [Rules](rules.md) define custom logic that automates business decisions.
 To help define this logic, you can take advantage of any list in a rule.
 For example, you can create one list of email addresses that you consider risky and another list of email addresses that you consider safe.
 You can then configure a rule so that all sign-in attempts that use an email address in the **Risky Emails** list are rejected, whereas sign-in attempts that use an email address in the **Safe Emails** list are approved.

-## Single-column and multicolumn lists
+## Single-column and multi-column lists

 The following example shows two separate lists, **Risky Emails** and **Safe Emails**.
 In both lists, a single column of values represents a key (in this case, the email address).